ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### DefaultHttpClient with default constructor is not compatible with TLS 1.2

 Indica a sua implementação precisa ser atualizada para evitar incompatibilidades com TLS 1.2.
-A mensagem que aparece é esta:

 > _Upgrade your implementation to use one of the recommended constructs and configure https.protocols JVM option to include TLSv1.2.
 Use SystemDefaultHttpClient instead.
 For more information checkout \(_[_https://blogs.oracle.com/java-platform-group/diagnosing-tls,-ssl,-and-https_](https://blogs.oracle.com/java-platform-group/diagnosing-tls,-ssl,-and-https)_\)._